polysyllabic/chaos/docs/chaosface.md

   - If you're running Chaosface on the same computer as the browser, go to http://localhost/

-The default tab on this page ("Streamer Interface") shows you what mods are currently active, the full engine state (`not connected`, `timeout`, `waiting for game`, `bad config file`, `paused`, or `running`), and a few other diagnostic features.
+The default tab on this page ("Streamer Interface") shows you what mods are currently active, the engine state (`not connected`, `timeout`, `waiting for game`, `bad config file`, `paused`, or `running`), and a few other diagnostic features.
 It *does not* show what mods are currently being voted on.
 This allows chat to surprise you with their choice of modifiers, assuming you're not peeking at the sources in OBS.

 The following sections explain the basic concepts of the Chaos system and how it can be customized.
 To change settings from their default values, go to the "Game Settings" tab of